 The 2020-2021 Budget reflected a provision of over \$3.2 million relating to the return of surplus funds that had been held by the District's former employee benefits plan administrator to support benefit claims during the transition to ELHTs.
-The revised estimates reflect that only \$2.4 million is expected which is a decrease of \$825,000.
+The updated forecast reflects that only \$2.4 million will be returned which is a decrease of \$825,000.
 The reduction reflects the surplus sharing provisions that were incorporated into the centrally-bargained collective agreements.
 The employee share of the surplus will be distributed to respective ELHTs.

 CUS oversees the public's after-hours use of school facilities such as gymnasiums and sports fields.
-The pandemic has resulted in a significant revenue loss as a result of the cancellation of these activities and revenues are expected to be \$2.7 million less than expected.
+The pandemic has resulted in a significant revenue loss as a result of the cancellation of these activities and revenues are expected to be \$1.0 million less than expected.

-Other net revenue adjustments account for a revenue decrease of \$264,236.
-The reduction is primarily the result of lower participation in the Language Instruction for Newcomers to Canada (LINC) program and the refinement of revenue estimates.
+Other net revenue adjustments account for a revenue decrease of \$1.4 million.
+The reduction is primarily the result of a prior year grant adjustment and lower miscellaneous revenues.